- With each passing year the state of play for the SEO industry shifts

-The rise of voice searches is one part of a wider trend that’s been underway for many years.
-People now interact with Google on a wider range of platforms.
+People now interact with Google on a wide range of platforms.
 The search giant can’t simply tailor all search results to those with keyboards and computer screens anymore.

 Content written for desktop screens doesn’t look exactly the same on mobile or tablet devices.
 For logistical reasons, there’s often less ‘space’ on the mobile version of a webpage than the original desktop.